borkdominik/bigUML/docs/tutorial/1_CreatingNodes.md

 The static `create` method will be called by UML-GLSP-Server.
 We create a request and encode it (see `ContributionEncoder`).
 The encoder uses the `type`, `position`, and `parent` to create a unique request.
 Therefore it is **important** that the `type` is unique!
 The `type` is used to map the request correctly.
 The encoded command will be transferred from the UML-GLSP-Server to the UML-ModelServer.

 The incoming request is then decoded in `toServer` with `ContributionDecoder`.
-We then read the content of our request (e.g., the `parent`, `position`) and execute our `CreateCollaborationCompoundCommand`.
+We then read the content of our request (e.g., the `parent`, `position`) and execute our `CreateArtifactCompoundCommand`.

 #### MS-Step3: Important Knowledge

 - We encode our requests, send them, decode them, and execute our commands.
 - The encoder and decoder have more methods; check them out.
-- As visible, we create a plain object (`CreateCollaborationCompoundCommand`).
+- As visible, we create a plain object (`CreateArtifactCompoundCommand`).
 Therefore the commands do **not** have access to dependency injection.

 ### ML-Step 4: Bind the Command Contribution

 Open the file `DemoManifest.java`.

-- path: `/com.eclipsesource.uml.modelserver/src/main/java/com/eclipsesource/uml/modelserver/uml/diagram/demo/manifest/DemoManifest.java`
+- path: `/com.eclipsesource.uml.modelserver/src/main/java/com/eclipsesource/uml/modelserver/uml/diagram/demo_diagram/manifest/DemoManifest.java`

 Implement the interface `CommandCodecContribution` and extend the method to be like